taublast/Doom.Mobile/README.md

 * Open auto-map tapping in the right-top corner.
 * On desktop you can also use usual keyboard keys, defaults is FIRE with CONTROL, USE with SPACE..
 * Mouse on desktop is acting different from original DOOM as this version is touch-screens-friendly in the first place.

+Could to be improved i guess.
+Not only the gestures code, but also maybe could add some HUD buttons for movement.
+Please leave your thoughts in Discussions.

 ## Behind The Scenes